1. How can I get my dog in the next Rover book?

 13. Can my pet go in Rover for free?

 Our goal is to raise money for rescue and inspire people to welcome shelter pets into their home by working to overcome the lingering shelter pet stigma.
 Each time we discount or give away a page in the book that's less money raised for rescues as we will sell out the entire book.
 Therefore, we can only include a dog for free as a way to thank people who have made extraordinary efforts to help advance our cause or selected at a Casting Call event.
-We also occasionally include homeless pets in the book as a way to beautifully illustrate that healthy, smart, beautiful and unique purebreds and mixed breeds are available for adoption everywhere across the country.
+We also include sponsored homeless pets in the book as a way to beautifully illustrate that healthy, smart, beautiful and unique purebreds and mixed breeds are available for adoption everywhere across the country.

 14. When will you be setting up a studio in my city?